drawveloper/presentations/README.md

 ## Usage

 It is very simple to use this as a bootstrap for your own presentations!
+You must have [node.js](http://nodejs.org/) installed.

-Simply clone the repository:
+Simply clone the repository and install the [npm](https://github.com/isaacs/npm) depencies:

 	git clone git://github.com/gadr90/presentations.git

-And install the [npm](https://github.com/isaacs/npm) depencies:
+	cd presentations
 	npm install
+    npm install -g grunt-cli

 You're done!
 Now run grunt: